Samuelwanza/awesomebooks-es6/README.md

 ### Usage:

-To explore the tools I have used to create my portfolio, follow these steps:
+To explore the tools I have used to create this project, follow these steps:

 1. Open the project in Visual Studio Code (VSCode).
 2. Take a look at the project structure and files to understand the implementation.
-3. Review the code, HTML, CSS, and other resources to see how the portfolio is built.
+3. Review the code, HTML, CSS, and other resources to see how the project is built.

 Feel free to explore and customize the project according to your needs.